privacy-scaling-explorations/zkevm-circuits/aggregator/README.md

     - 12 from accumulators
     - 32 from public input hash

-## Empty chunk circuit
-An empty chunk circuit also takes 44 elements as public inputs.
-In our design it is curial that __a same circuit__ is used for both real chunk circuit and empty chunk circuit.
-In other words, an empty chunk circuit will also  go through the same compressions before it is aggregated.

 ![Architecture](./figures/hashes.jpg)

 ## Aggregation Circuit

 We want to aggregate `k` snarks, each from a valid chunk.
-We generate `(n-k)` empty chunks, and obtain a total of `n` snarks.
+We generate `(n-k)` padded chunks, and obtain a total of `n` snarks.

-In the above example, we have `k = 2` valid chunks, and `2` empty chunks.
+In the above example, we have `k = 2` valid chunks, and `2` padded chunks.

-> Interlude: we just need to generate 1 empty snark, and the rest `n-k-1` will be identical for the same batch.
-We cannot pre-compute it though, as the witness `c_k.post_state_root` and `c_k.withdraw_root` are batch dependent.
+The padded snarks are identical the the last valid snark, so the aggregator does not need to generate snarks for padded chunks.

 ### Configuration